Student Behavioral Misconduct Policy and Procedures

 - Potential alternatives to an interim suspension, including, but not limited to monitoring the situation, establishing a behavioral contract, pursuing a voluntary withdraw, administrative withdrawal, withdraw excused due to extenuating circumstances, involuntary withdraw, or other action.

 An interim suspension period may last until final resolution of the matter.
-The Dean for Student Affairs, or designee, in collaboration with the Behavioral Intervention Team, may become involved to assist with determining an appropriate course of action pending final resolution.
+The Dean for Student Affairs, or designee, in collaboration with the Student of Concern Action Team (SOCAT), may become involved to assist with determining an appropriate course of action pending final resolution.

 - Withholding Degree - the College may withhold awarding a degree otherwise earned until the completion of the process set forth in this policy, including the completion of all sanctions imposed.